Docker

 Using resticprofile from a docker image

-You can run resticprofile inside a docker container.
-It is probably the easiest way to install resticprofile (and restic at the same time) and keep it updated.
+You can run resticprofile in a Docker container, which is the easiest way to install and update resticprofile and restic simultaneously.

 By default, the resticprofile container starts at /resticprofile